wuyichen24/system-design-knowledge/patterns/external_api_patterns/API_Gateway.md

 - **Security**
    - Authentication: Verifying the identity of the client making the request.
    - Authorization: Verifying that the client is authorized to perform that particular operation.
+   - SSL termination: Decrypt the SSL-encrypted requests from clients and pass on unencrypted requests to the internal services.
    - Certificate management
 - **Proxy**
    - Protocol translation: Translate external requests in one protocol to internal requests in another protocol.